Chessfull/PatikaSqlQueryTasks/README.md

 # Patika Sql Query Tasks
 - This the project that includes all task about Sql Queries in Patika Bootcamp.
-- All instructions given above of queries in sql file.
+Note: All instructions given above of queries in sql file.